joakim-sys/complete-flutter-application/PRIVACY_POLICY.md

 **Effective Date:** February 25, 2026

-This application (“App”) is provided by [Your Company/Developer Name].
-We respect your privacy and are committed to protecting your personal information.
+This application is provided as a base template for building Flutter apps.
+It is intended primarily as a starting point for development and testing.

-## Information We Collect
+## Information Collection
-- Basic usage data (such as device type, operating system, and app interactions).
-- Information required by third‑party services integrated into the App (e.g., Firebase, Google Mobile Ads, Facebook Login, Twitter Login).
+The app itself does not collect or store personal information beyond what is required by integrated third‑party services such as Firebase, Google Analytics, or authentication providers.
+These services may collect anonymous usage data or identifiers necessary to provide their functionality.

-## How We Use Information
+## Use of Information
-- To provide and improve the App’s functionality.
-- To deliver personalized content and advertisements.
-- To enable authentication and login via third‑party providers.
+Any information collected by third‑party services is used solely to enable core features such as analytics, notifications, and authentication.
+The app does not process or share this information independently.

 ## Sharing of Information
-- We do not sell or share your personal information with third parties except:
-  - As required by law.
-  - To enable third‑party SDKs (Firebase, AdMob, Facebook, Twitter) that you choose to use within the App.
+No personal information is sold or shared by the app.
+Data may be shared only with third‑party services that are integrated into the template (for example, Firebase or authentication providers) in order to provide their respective features.

 ## Data Retention
-- We retain information only as long as necessary to provide the App’s services.
-- You may request deletion of your data by contacting us.
+Data retention is managed by the third‑party services integrated into the app.
+The template itself does not store or retain user data.

 ## Security
-We take reasonable measures to protect your information, but no method of transmission over the internet is 100% secure.

-## Your Choices
-- You may disable ads personalization in your device settings.
-- You may revoke permissions for Facebook or Twitter login at any time via their respective account settings.
+Reasonable measures are taken by third‑party providers to protect information.
+As this is a base template, no additional data security mechanisms are implemented beyond those provided by the integrated services.

-## Contact Us
+## Contact
-If you have questions about this Privacy Policy, please contact us at:
+If you have questions about this Privacy Policy, please contact the developer at:
-**your‑email@example.com**
+**your-email@example.com**